 - Crashes and rollovers

 Collisions with fires put people at risk of overwhelming bodily injuries.
-When people manage to survive these fiery crashes, they are left with severe burns that require emergency burn care.
-A victim may have lifelong scars and mobility issues that call for months or years of therapy.
+When people who were burned in a car accident manage to survive these fiery crashes, they are left with severe burns that require emergency burn care.
+A burn victim may have lifelong scars and mobility issues that call for months or years of therapy.

 Common Burn and Inhalation Injuries From Vehicle Fires